Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Related Work

 \section{Related Work}

 Supportive dialogue is a psychologically rich interaction shaped by affective, cognitive, and contextual factors \cite{Rashkin2019-nr}.
 Researchers have increasingly explored how computational models can simulate supportive behaviors in conversational systems, especially in emotionally sensitive contexts.
 An emerging line of work draws from positive psychology to guide response generation.
-For instance, the work by~\citep{Nguyen2025-wp} studies the online message framing of mental health (mis)information, showing how overly optimistic supportive content can distort perceptions of risk.
+For instance, the work by~\citet{Nguyen2025-wp} studies the online message framing of mental health (mis)information, showing how overly optimistic supportive content can distort perceptions of risk.
 Another example, \citet{ziems2022inducing-1df} introduced the task of positive reframing, in which user-authored complaints or negative self-statements are rewritten to reflect more constructive outlooks.
 Their dataset includes human-written reframes labeled with strategies such as optimism, growth mindset, and self-affirmation.
 Building on this, \citet{Goel2025-ls} propose SocraticReframe, a framework that improves positive text rewriting by guiding models through reflective question–answer steps grounded in cognitive behavioral therapy.
 While this approach aims to promote psychological well-being, it also raises concerns about toxic positivity as the tendency to enforce a uniformly upbeat tone that may inadvertently invalidate users’ emotions \citep{Wyatt2024-ts}.
 Related concerns have been raised in the psychology literature, where well-meaning affirmations may suppress or dismiss negative emotions rather than acknowledge them \cite{Premlal2024-sv, Sonia2025-gk}.
 These distinctions are critical in computational settings, where a failure to model emotional nuance can compromise user trust.
+Most research on toxic positivity has focused on its long term effects on emotions and relationships as a psychological issue.
+Our study looks at how positivity appears in conversations as a response during key supportive moments.
+By connecting mismatched positivity to clear gaps between context and response, we make psychological ideas easier to label and use to check and improve how well generative models reflect emotions.